 In a Freestyle Social, a question is asked and players are given 10 seconds to form an answer.
 Then, they move to whichever side they agree with and each side gets to explain to their opponent why they chose their answer.
 If someone changes their mind through the explanation, they are allowed to switch sides.

-When everything moved online during the pandemic, Bryan decided to create an online version Freestyle Social.
 According to Bryan, students come to their organic chemistry classes with a predefined opinion.
 They develop a fight or flight response to the course which limits their thinking.
 Freestyle Social offers students the chance to fearlessly explore organic chemistry while expanding critical thinking skills.
 That said, Freestyle Social as a concept is transferable between different disciplines.